18 Fun Games for Halloween for Preschoolers

 18. Ghost in the Graveyard

-Ghost in the Graveyard is a hybrid of “tag” and “hide & seek”, but it’s played in the dark, so use your best judgment to determine whether it’ll be too scary for your group of preschoolers.
+Ghost in the Graveyard is a hybrid of “tag” and “hide & seek”.
+But it’s played in the dark, so use your best judgment with this one.
+Determine whether it’ll be too scary for your group of preschoolers.

 Choose a well-lit area to be the “safe” place, and choose one of the kids to be the ghost.

-The ghost stands in the designated safe area and counts the time, starting at one o’clock until they reach midnight.
+The ghost stands in the designated safe area and counts the time.
+They start at one o’clock until they reach midnight.
 Everyone else will run and hide.

 Then the ghost runs and tries to find the other kids.
 The object of this game is to reach the “safe” place without being tagged by the ghost.
 The first person tagged will be the ghost in the next round.